-The following inputs are meant to assist you to create an open, safe and trusting-inspiring environment in the classroom, and foster healthy discussion and relationships on the playgrounds and even in the home.
-In each of these settings, your learners deal with issues arising in comprehensive sexuality education.
-These materials aim to help your learners to make informed choices and adopt healthy behaviours related to content presented in the SLPs.
+Your role in fostering an open, safe and trusting-inspiring environment in which healthy discussions and relationships can thrive - in the classroom, on the playground and even at home- can't be stressed enough.
+In each of these settings, your learners will be dealing with issues that arise in CSE.
+The CSE material aims to help your learners to make informed choices and adopt healthy behaviours related to content presented in the SLPs.

-1.1 FEELING CHALLENGED BY NEW CONTENT
+2.1 FEELING CHALLENGED BY NEW SE CONTENT

-The SLPs for each grade will be taught across the four terms and according to your plan for their use within the Life Orientation lessons.
-An indication of where the SLPs can be taught throughout the year is given above on pages 12 to 15.
+The SLPs for each grade will be taught across the four terms.
+An indication of where the SLPs can be taught throughout the year within the ATP is given for each SLP.
 You may want to find your own appropriate links to the LO learning outcomes in the work schedule.
-Then, use the table referred to above to guide your planning.
+Use the table referred to above to guide your planning.
 To increase your confidence in teaching the new content found in the SLPs, be as thoroughly prepared for each activity in the SLP as possible.